cor1nthian/videomdextract/README.md

 # videomdextract
-Media file metadata extractor.Extracted info resides in script folder (bt default).
+Media file metadata extractor.
+Extracted info resides in script folder (bt default).

 Script uses fffmpeg exe tool, read more on this in script comments